-The Norfolk Symphony Orchestra has a central role in the musical life of Norfolk.
-We perform five concerts a year, mostly in the King’s Lynn Corn Exchange, a high quality venue seating over 700.
+The NSO has a central role in the musical life of Norfolk.
+We perform five concerts a year, mostly in the King’s Lynn Corn Exchange, a high quality venue seating over 700 people.

-- We give advanced young musicians the chance to step up to a different level as part of their musical development; several of our young players have gone on to music college and then into the music profession.
+We also contribute to the community in many ways.
+We give local musicians the opportunity to play in a full symphony orchestra.
+The NSO has been a hot house for local musical talent for many years.
+We give young musicians the chance to step up to a different level of their musical development; several of our young players have gone on to music college and then into the music profession.

 We offer reduced tickets to Friends of the orchestra and free tickets to the under 18’s, making our music as accessible as possible